LeetLLM

 This matrix highlights that the Bitter Lesson is a statement about asymptotic behavior.
 It tells us where the field is heading over the long term.
 However, day-to-day engineering requires balancing these long-term trends against immediate constraints.

-If you are building a prototype with zero training data, you have no choice but to use heuristics.
+If you're building a prototype with zero training data, you have no choice but to use heuristics.
 You might write a complex prompt with a strict set of extraction rules.
 But as your product matures and you collect a million user interactions, the Bitter Lesson suggests you should transition away from those complex prompts and instead fine-tune a model on that data.

 The most successful AI teams design their systems to smoothly bridge this gap.
 They use heuristics to bootstrap their initial data flywheel, but they build their infrastructure to eventually replace those same heuristics with learning and search once enough data and compute are available.

-Key Takeaways
+Key takeaways

 1. •